mtsahas/e2e/README.md

 e2e is an end-to-end encrypted messaging app developed as a final project for COS 316.

 ### Instructions on how to run
-1. Clone the github repository.
+1. Clone this GitHub repository.
 2. Ensure that all packages in requirements.txt are installed in your python environment.
-3. Set an app key by setting an environemtal variable in terminal:
+3. Set an app key by setting an environment variable in terminal:
 `export APP_SECRET_KEY=[some key]`
 4. Start the server by running:
 `python3 e2e.py`